CleanroomMC/Website/docs/wiki/modularui/getting-started.md

 Client only GUIs are easier to work with, but they can't communicate with the server.
 You can open one by calling `ClientGUI.open(ModularScreen)`.
-You can additionally pass in a `UISettings` or `JeiSettings` instance.
+You can additionally pass in a `UISettings` or `RecipeViewerSettings` instance.
 Client only GUIs don't display JEI on the side by default.
 This can be changed in the JeiSettings.
 The options in `UISettings` are mostly for synced GUIs.
 The `ModularScreen` should be a new instance.

 Go [here](./client-gui-tutorial.md) to get started on creating a client GUI.
 Even if you are looking into making a